See this text as your guide to subletting your apartment. If you want more information, follow the links to the respective guides.

-Subletting is regulated in ways that can seem unclear at first glance, but it is nothing you need to worry about: we at Qasa have created a collection of guides for those of you that are considering subletting your apartment.
-All the information you could possibly need is collected here, you will quickly see that subletting is not as difficult as you thought.
+Subletting is regulated in ways that can seem unclear at first glance, therefore, we have created a collection of guides for those of you that are considering subletting your apartment.

 Differences between subletting and renting out a condominium

-The first question you should ask yourself is if what your renting out is a rental or condominium.
-The laws regarding each differ in great degrees, especially when it comes to rent prices, rental permits, and contract termination.
-Generally subletting is more regulated than renting out a condominium.
+Depending on if you are renting out a tenancy or condominium, the laws regarding each differ in great degrees.
+This is especially true when it comes to rent prices, rental permits, and contract termination.
+Generally subletting a tenancy is more regulated than renting out a condominium.

 - Here you can read more about renting out a condominium you own.